 Grey reef sharks are among 13 shark species inhabiting Huvadhoo Atoll

 Huvadhoo is one of the largest and most secluded atolls in the Maldives.
-Lying almost 50-kilometres from its nearest neighbour, Huvadhoo’s outer reefs are swept by powerful open-ocean currents that flow back and forth through the surrounding open ocean, luring large pelagics in from the blue.
+Lying almost 50-kilometres from its neighbours, Huvadhoo’s outer reefs are swept by powerful open-ocean currents that flow back and forth through the surrounding open ocean, luring large pelagics in from the blue.
 And, as one of the deepest and most expansive lagoons in the Maldives, these waters offer plenty of space for up to 13 species of shark.

 The atoll’s channels are a hotspot for shark encounters, with lucky divers often encountering dozens of whitetips, blacktips, and grey reef sharks on a single dive.
 Unusually, both silkies and silvertips can also often be spotted in the current, while leopard sharks and nurse sharks take shelter below.
 This isolated atoll is also the only part of the Maldives where spinner sharks have been seen.
 Whilst similar to blacktips in appearance, these interesting sharks are known for performing acrobatic leaps as they strike prey close to the surface.